ofmanybirds/ofmanybirds.github.io/lists/packing.md

+---
+layout: default
+section: lists
+list: true
+list_title: What to pack for various kinds of situations.
+---

 This is a list of things you're supposed to pack for various kinds of travel.
 Each list also contains all of the content of the prior lists -- you're always supposed to pack water, for example.

 ##### Extremely light.